-This page is dedicated to the pressure regulators we use and how they work.
+This page is dedicated to the technology behind the pressure regulators we use, and how they work.

 How a Regulator Works:

-In paintball and many other industries, there are two main designs for a reg.
-The first is the floating poppet and is a more classic design that uses a flared shaft of metal to shut off airflow, with a smaller spring behind it.
-The second design is called the moving base and uses a sealing membrane to seal against the end of an elongated piston; these regs are somewhat less complicated in terms of components.
+In paintball and many other industries, there are two main designs for a regulator.
+The first is the floating poppet and is a more classic design that uses a flared shaft of metal to push open the air valve, with a spring spring behind it.
+The second design is called the moving base and involves a piston that pushes itself shut, generally using an elongated T-shaped piston; these regs are somewhat less complicated in terms of components.
 The two designs can be mixed together to yield different results.

 Floating Poppet Regulators: